Can rabbits eat tomatoes?

 • Allow them access to graze on fresh grass in a secure and safe run, which should have enrichment, such as tunnels, hides the best rabbit toys and foraging opportunities too

-• Scatter-feed a small amount of a good quality pellet food (approx. 1 level tablespoon per kg of ideal bodyweight) each day
+• Scatter-feed a small amount of the best food for rabbits (approx. 1 level tablespoon per kg of ideal bodyweight) each day

 • Never feed muesli